llvm/llvm-project/llvm/docs/HowToAddABuilder.rst

        ln -s /path/to/checkout/of/llvm-zorg/zorg/ .
        BUILDMASTER_TEST=1 buildbot checkconfig

-* Start the buildmaster using the command below.
-After a few seconds to startup, you should be able to open the web UI at ``http://localhost:8011``.
-  If there are any errors or this isn't working, be sure to check ``twistd.log`` for more information.
+* Start the buildmaster.
     .. code-block:: bash

        BUILDMASTER_TEST=1 buildbot start --nodaemon .

+* After waiting a few seconds for startup to complete, you should be able to open the web UI at ``http://localhost:8011``.
+If there are any errors or this isn't working, check ``twistd.log`` (within the current directory) for more information.

-* With the above in place, you can now create and start a buildbot worker.
-  Ensure you pick the correct name for the worker attached to the build configuration you want to test in ``buildbot/osuosl/master/config/builders.py``.
-After doing the below, either wait until the poller sets off a build, or you can force a build to start in the web UI (which is also the best place to review the build results).
+* You can now create and start a buildbot worker.
+Ensure you pick the correct name for the worker associated with the build configuration you want to test in ``buildbot/osuosl/master/config/builders.py``.
     .. code-block:: bash

        buildbot-worker create-worker <buildbot-worker-root-directory> \